RAM797/TwoTruthsOneLie/README.md

 - Each round presents three carefully crafted statements
 - Real-time feedback when players make their selection
 - Detailed explanations for all statements after each guess
-- Asynchronous fact generation for smooth gameplay
+- Concurrent fact generation for smooth gameplay
 - Celebratory animations for correct answers
-- Session state management to maintain game progress

 ## Technical Implementation